GCN-DevLSTM: Path Development for Skeleton-Based Action Recognition: Numerical Experiments

 \subsection{Fusion results from different data streams}

 Most of the recent approaches that we are set to compare combine predicted scores from different input data streams for enhanced performance.
-The most commonly used data streams are joint (J), bone (B), joint motion (JM) and bone motion (BM) where details can be found in \cite{shi2019two,shi2020skeleton}.
-Apart from the above-mentioned data streams, we introduce a novel stream: the dual graph (D).
-In a dual graph, vertices represent bones, and edges establish connections between these bones.
-More details about dual graph can be found at Supplementary~\ref{dualgraph}.
+The most commonly used data streams are joint (J), bone (B), joint motion (JM) and bone motion (BM) where details can be found in \citep{shi2019two,shi2020skeleton}.
+Apart from the above-mentioned data streams, we introduce a novel stream: the line graph.
+In a line graph, vertices represent bones, and edges establish connections between these bones \citep{harary1960some}.
+More details about line graph can be found at Appendix~\ref{linegraph}.